-The data compilation phase of the project was initiated by RSD personnel in June 2019, and was accomplished in two phases: automated extraction from topobathy lidar and manual extraction using digital stereo imagery.
+Data compilation was completed in November 2019 by RSD personnel, and was accomplished in two phases: automated extraction from topobathy lidar and manual extraction using digital stereo imagery.

 - 1) Automated/lidar approach: MHW and MLLW shoreline vectors (in shapefile format) were delineated using the approach described in the preceding section of this report.
 Subsequently, project orthoimagery was used to review, edit, and attribute the vectors.
 The lidar-derived shoreline data were limited to terrain features at the land/water interface. - 2) Manual/imagery approach: MHW ("Shoreline") and MLLW ("Contour") lidar-extracted shapefiles were then reviewed, and additional features significant to nautical charting, such as engineered, elevated features, bulkheads, piers, bridges, landmarks, etc., were compiled from stereoscopic imagery using the Feature Extraction module of BAE's SOCET SET (ver.
 5.6) photogrammetric software.
 Selected features were further modified with additional descriptive information to refine general classification.
 All shapefiles were integrated into a single GC using Esri's ArcGIS (ver.
 10.7) software.
-Cartographic features compiled from the stereo imagery were compiled to meet a horizontal accuracy of 1.3 meters at the 95% confidence level.
+Cartographic features compiled from the stereo imagery were compiled to meet a horizontal accuracy of 1.2 meters at the 95% confidence level.
 This predicted accuracy of well-defined points is derived by doubling the horizontal uncertainty computed using the EO-TPU tool discussed above.